FirefoxCSSThemers/SimplifyDarkish-Grey/README.md

 > Copy the files to the `chrome` folder in your Firefox Profile directory.
 Here are the detailed install steps:
 > 1. Go to `about:support` in Firefox.
 > 2. Search for Application Basics, find Profile Directory and click on Open Directory.
-> 3. Copy the files mentioned above into the `chrome` folder from the Profile directory (usually has `-release` at the end, and you should create the `chrome` folder if it doesn't already exist.).
+> 3. Copy the files mentioned above into the `chrome` folder from the Profile directory (usually has `-release` at the end, and you should create the `chrome` folder if it doesn't already exist).
 > 4. This step is crucial.
 If you do it wrong, you can brick your Firefox installation.
 >     1. Go to `about:config` in Firefox.
 >     2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true` by clicking on the arrow button.